CivicDataLab/Anuvad/docs/user/profile.rst

 (for example merge errors).
 These two groups of notifications are visually separated in the settings.

-You can toggle notifications for watched projects and administered projects and it can be further tweaked (or muted) per project and component.
+You can toggle notifications for watched COVID19 topics and administered COVID19 topics and it can be further tweaked (or muted) per project and component.
 Visit the component page and select appropriate choice from the :guilabel:`Watching` menu.